cloudify-cosmo/docs.getcloudify.org/content/plugins/openstack.md

 {{< /gsHighlight >}}

 # Misc

-* This plugin supports transformation of resource names according to the resources prefix feature.
-For more information on this feature, read the [*CloudifyManager* node type's documentation](reference-types.html#cloudifymanager-type).

 * The plugin's operations are each *transactional* (and therefore also retryable on failures), yet not *idempotent*.
 Attempting to execute the same operation twice is likely to fail.